redixhumayun/redixhumayun.github.io/_drafts/diagnosing-performance-issues.md

 Since the index was useless, it was doing a full table scan and checking the value of each and every row through nested inner joins.
 Removing the `BINARY` function call was the easiest way to solve the issue, but changing the column collation to use the latin character set and be case sensitive so the index is built with case sensitivity ensured that we did not run into issues with barcode collisions occurring.

-## So, Why Is Jeff Rich?
+## Frustrations With AWS

-He is rich because he has abstracted away the hardware from millions of software engineers and has simultaneously made pricing so difficult to understand that nobody really knows how much they're paying until its too late.
+There is no doubt that AWS has done a wonderful job of abstracting away the hardware from millions of software engineers, but it has simultaneously made pricing so difficult to understand that nobody really knows how much they're paying until its too late.

 We can't downgrade the EBS volume from 100GB back down to 20GB because AWS won't allow it.
 We have no need for the extra storage and it doesn't make sense to have it but we're stuck with it.